Caldarie/flutter_tflite_audio/README.md

 This plugin allows you to use tflite to make audio/speech classifications.
 Can now support ios and android.
 The plugin can do the follow tasks:

-1. Accept custom models and labels.
+1. Load custom models and labels.
 2. Run a stream and collect inference results over time
-3. Can run the model multiple times, depending on the user's specifications
+3. Can run the model multiple times by adjusting the numOfInferences variable
-4. Can manually close the inference and/or recording at the user's discretion.
+4. Can manually close the inference and recording when calling he future tflite.stopAudioRecognition()

 If there are any problems with the plugin, please do not hesistate to create an issue or request features on github.